-Attorney Joe Tamburino of Caplan & Tamburino Law Firm, P.A. recently wrote an opinion piece on the George Floyd killing case, which was featured in the Star Tribune.
+Attorney Joe Tamburino of Tamburino Law Grouprecently wrote an opinion piece on the George Floyd killing case, which was featured in the Star Tribune.
 In the article, he addressed a pressing question surrounding an acquittal request from former Minneapolis police officer Thomas Lane: “Will his request for acquittal make it to the United States Supreme Court?”
 If it does, then how will that affect similar acquittal requests in the future?

 Case Headed to SCOTUS?